Scottie (horse): Black ground

 In 1957, Scottie was foaled in California.
 He was sired by Franks Quarter Master and out of Sandy Bug, by Hellzapoppin P-1755.
 Scottie was originally owned by Walter Scott, who bought him for $1,600.

 Linderman, originally intended to use him as a "hazer"- a horse who is ridden parallel with the steer to ensure it runs in a straight line.
 In 1961, Linderman and Benny Reynolds were traveling together.
 They owned a team of steer wrestling horses.
 In 1965, one of the horses, named "Mama", was killed in an accident in the arena in Santa Maria, California.
 Scottie replaced her the next day.
 He took his first rider to a championship.

 Championships

 Harley May

 Harley May had already won two titles (1952, 1956) and had been Professional Rodeo Cowboys Association (PRCA) president in 1958-1959 and 1961 before teaming up with the eight-year-old Scottie in 1965.
 They made a good team and thus they got to the championship together.
 By the end of the year Harley got a 3rd world title and Scottie got his first of three cowboys to a championship.

 Jack Roddy

-Jack Roddy was a powerful force in steer wrestling with good efforts.
-But finally he had the mount of a lifetime when he showed Scottie.
-In 1966 and 1968 Jack and Scottie galloped on to get the championship honor for both years.
+Jack Roddy was a powerful force in steer wrestling.
+Jack and Scottie galloped on to get the championship honor in 1996 and 1998.